-- 1) Divide into groups of 4, 5, or 6.

-- 2) Give each group several copies of the Songwriting Worksheet.

-- 3) Play a short song for the class that contains a clear chorus that does not change from verse to verse.

-- 4) Challenge the class to identify (and write down) the chorus.

-- 5) Compare results from each group.

-- Did everyone get the same thing?

-- Sing your choruses together to find out!

-Play this game over and over until the class has little trouble identifying the choruses.
+- 1) Divide into groups of 4, 5, or 6. - 2) Give each group several copies of the Songwriting Worksheet - 3) Play a short song for the class that contains a clear chorus that does not change from verse to verse. - 4) Challenge the class to identify (and write down) the chorus. - 5) Compare results from each group.
+Did everyone get the same thing? - 6) Try the activity again, but this time with a song that changes during each repetition of the chorus.
+Good examples are: Old MacDonald, Baby Bumblebee, or The Hokey Pokey - Can the students identify a chorus when some words change? - How might they use the same idea of calling a chorus when the chorus is different from verse to verse? - These changing words and phrases are called "parameters" and you can pass them into the chorus like this: chorus(cow, moo) - Play this game over and over until the class has little trouble identifying the choruses.